littlefishy1/Device-Monitor-Dashboard/README.md

 The `DataSimulator` class manages sensor updates.

-It uses a **QTimer** to update sensor values every 1–2 seconds and emits a signal whenever new data is generated.
+It uses a **QTimer** to update sensor values every second and emits a signal whenever new data is generated.

 Responsibilities include: